knoxa/knoxa.github.io/text/semantic.md

 # Structure and Semantics

-I can extract information from a text corpus and present it to you, but I'll make judgements and assumptions in doing so that you might not agree with, or that might simply be wrong.
-When I present the information I'm making claims not stating facts.
+I can extract information from a text corpus and present it to you, but in doing so I'll make assumptions and judgements, which means I'm making claims not stating facts.
 I should provide references so you can relate my claims the original source and critically assess them.
 I should also share the intermediate results and workings on which I base claims, particularly data preparation that makes the source text more amenable to machine processing.
 Sharing this, and encouraging common practice, opens up possibilites for collaboration in information extraction and